 As with all Craftworld models, Illic has the Ancient Doom and Battle Focus rules, providing him with some minor benefits- however, since his main weapon is Heavy, he won’t often be able to take advantage of the latter of the two.
 He comes with a Power Sword (making him reasonably functional, if not particularly good, in close combat) and Shuriken Pistol to use in emergencies, but his weapon of choice is his sniper rifle, Voidbringer.
 With a 48″ range it can shoot further than most other weapons of its type, and S4 AP-3 Dmg3 makes it hit pretty hard- especially since it shares the ability to target characters and mortal wounds on 6s that all sniper weapons have.
 The best part about Voidbringer, however, is that it always wounds on a 2+ on anything that isn’t a vehicle- so Illic will be both hitting and wounding on 2s, ignoring most armor, and dealing a whopping three damage per shot.

-Beyond that, Illic has the same rule (Appear Unbidden) that normal Rangers possess, allowing him to deploy to the battlefield just before the start of the first turn- especially valuable considering his role in hunting enemy characters or when trying to avoid fire from specific enemy units.
-Likewise, enemies must subtract one from shooting attacks that target Illic and he adds +2 to his save when in cover, rather than +1.
+Beyond that, Illic has the same rule (Appear Unbidden) that normal Rangers possess, allowing him to deploy into reserve if he so pleases, showing up on any of the later turns more than 9″ away from all enemies.
+Also, just like with Rangers, enemies must subtract one from shooting attacks that target Illic and he adds +2 to his save when in cover, rather than +1, which are both pretty potent defensive bonuses.

-Finally, Illic can reroll 1s to hit and to wound when targeting Necron units, which all but guarantees that he will land his shots and makes even his melee attacks a bit more reliable.
+Finally, Illic can reroll 1s to hit and to wound when targeting Necron units, which all but guarantees that he will land his shots and makes even his melee attacks a bit more reliable against them, though I wouldn’t count on him winning any fights by himself.

 Of course, not all armies have characters that you desperately need to get rid of- and even when he’s not sniping for HQs Illic can still do some significant work.
 Though he struggles a bit to wound vehicles (generally needing 5s), should a hit go through it can strip quite a few wounds off the target- and most vehicles don’t come with an invulnerable save.
-More preferably, however, you’ll want to aim him at monsters or other multiwound models where he can still benefit from wounding on 2s; it doesn’t take a lot of dead Terminators for him to become a real problem for your opponent.
+More preferably, however, you’ll want to aim him at monsters or other multiwound models where he can still benefit from wounding on 2s; it doesn’t take a lot of dead Terminators for him to become a real problem for your opponent, and if he’s chipping wounds off a Hive Tyrant that can get frustrating pretty quickly.

 Some people might be quick to point out that Rangers have a better points-per-wound ratio if you’re trying to take out characters, but that misses a number of important factors.
-While Rangers are inarguably a great troop choice, unlike Illic they can be targeted by enemy firepower anytime they are in range- and while they are tough, it doesn’t take a lot of failed saves for them to go down and they are of course exceptionally vulnerable to weapons that ignore cover bonuses or ignore to-hit penalties.
+While Rangers are inarguably a great troop choice, unlike Illic they can be targeted by enemy firepower anytime they are in range- and while they are tough, it doesn’t take a lot of failed saves for them to go down, not to mention being exceptionally vulnerable to weapons that ignore cover bonuses or ignore to-hit penalties.
 Illic, as a character, can’t generally be shot at by enemy units until they clear out most of the rest of your army, and that lends him a lot more survivability than his counterparts might have.
 Though he can still potentially be shot and assaulted, the odds are a lot lower, so if you really want to ensure you get to take your shots at those enemy characters, Illic is arguably the way to go.

 We haven’t talked much about the fact that Illic is an Alaitoc model yet, but it is worth pointing out- it means that even those enemies who can shoot him are likely doing so at a -2 penalty, which is pretty stiff.
 It also means that if you make him your warlord, he is forced to take the Puritanical Leader warlord trait; while it’s a pretty nice trait (letting you ignore morale within 6″ of him, as long as there are no non-Alaitoc units), being locked into it isn’t a thrilling prospect, so you’ll usually want to pick someone else for that role.